Kalpanthe Sihinayak

 Kalpanthe Sihinayak (කල්පාන්තයේ සිහිනයක්) is a 2014 Sri Lankan fantasy thriller film directed by Channa Perera and produced by Perly Wijesinghe, Sunethra Balasuriya, Harsha Gamaethige and Asela Amarasiri.
-It stars Channa Perera and debutant Indian actress Chaithra Chandranth in lead roles along with Sanath Gunathilake and Hemasiri Liyanage.
+It stars Channa Perera and debutant Indian actress Chaithra Chandranth in lead roles along with Sanath Gunathilake, Nihal Fernando and Hemasiri Liyanage.
 Music co-composed by Rohana Weerasinghe and Dinesh Subasinghe.
 It is the 1115th Sri Lankan film in the Sinhala cinema.

 The film was initially titled Miringu Yaathra.
 Its plot is based on a King Ravana's missing Ancestry Book which was hidden for more than 5,000 years.
 The film was shot around Rattota forest areas, Dambulla, and Kaludiya Pokuna Forest.

 Plot

 It is essentially a love story between an architect and a beautiful village girl.
 The architect, Kalpa (Channa), travels to a hill country village for work and it is there that meets Menaka (Chaithra).
 Kalpana faces many challenges with a local group of thugs secretly investigating King Ravan's Ancestry Book.
 Menaka is a part of Ravan's Ancestry.
 Her father was murdered by some hidden enemies because of a conflict over a secret document regarding the Ravan Ancestry.
 Kalpa gets more intrigued about this matter and turns to the monk at the village temple for advice.

 The journey to the truth is full of challenges and along the way the duo fall in love.